UniqueSecure/MePOSAndroidSDK/README.md

 ### void enableUSB() throws MePOSException

   - Enables the USB ports on the MePOS device.
+It must be noted that, due to the nature of the USB architecture in the MePOS, the USB connection with the MePOS (if any) will reset, and a new USB instance must be created to give the apropriate permissions to the application to communicate with the devices as if the devices were physically unpluged and pluged back again.

 ### void disableUSB() throws MePOSException

   - Disables the USB ports on the MePOS device.
+It must be noted that, due to the nature of the USB architecture in the MePOS, the USB connection with the MePOS (if any) will reset, and a new USB instance must be created to give the apropriate permissions to the application to communicate with the devices as if the devices were physically unpluged and pluged back again.

 ### void enableWifi() throws MePOSException